rubys/bootstrap/bylaws.md

 places.

 ### Section 1.4 Purpose
-The nature of the business or purposes to be conducted or promoted by the Foundation is to engage in any lawful act or activity for which corporations which are organized as not-forprofit may be organized under the General Corporation Law of Delaware.
-The primary purpose and mission of the Foundation (the "Purpose") is to: (a) enable widespread adoption and help accelerate development of open source, scalable network application technologies that run across distributed devices (the "Platform"), (b) promote the Platform worldwide, and (c) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.
+The nature of the business or purposes to be conducted or promoted by the $FOUNDATION is to engage in any lawful act or activity for which corporations which are organized as not-forprofit may be organized under the General Corporation Law of Delaware.
+The primary purpose and mission of the $FOUNDATION (the "Purpose") is to: (a) enable widespread adoption and help accelerate development of open source, scalable network application technologies that run across distributed devices (the "Platform"), (b) promote the Platform worldwide, and (c) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.
-In support of such Purpose, the Foundation may engage in some or all of the following activities: (a) drive the development of, disseminate, support and maintain the Platform, (b) create various printed and/or electronic materials for distribution to members and non-members, (c) maintain its own website, (d) coordinate the promotion of the Platform among
+In support of such Purpose, the $FOUNDATION may engage in some or all of the following activities: (a) drive the development of, disseminate, support and maintain the Platform, (b) create various printed and/or electronic materials for distribution to members and non-members, (c) maintain its own website, (d) coordinate the promotion of the Platform among